sapporo-wes/sapporo-service/README.md

 ### Operating Mode

-There are two startup modes for SAPPORO.
+There are two startup modes in SAPPORO.

 - Standard WES mode (Default)
-- Mode to execute only registered workflows
+- Execute only registered workflows mode

-These are switched with the `-run-only-registered-workflows` argument at startup.
+These are switched with the startup argument `-run-only-registered-workflows`.
 It can also be switched by giving `True` or `False` to the environment variable `SAPPORO_ONLY_REGISTERED_WORKFLOWS`.
-Startup arguments take precedence over environment variables.
+Startup arguments take priority over environment variables.

 #### Standard WES mode

 As API specifications, please check [GitHub - GA4GH WES](https://github.com/ga4gh/workflow-execution-service-schemas) and [SwaggerUI - GA4GH WES](https://suecharo.github.io/genpei-swagger-ui/dist/).

-**It is different from the standard WES API specification, you must specify `workflow_engine_name` in the request parameter of `POST /runs`.** I personally consider this to be a flaw in the standard WES API specification, so I requested a fix.
+**When using SAPPORO, It is different from the standard WES API specification, you must specify `workflow_engine_name` in the request parameter of `POST /runs`.** I personally think this part is standard WES API specification's mistake, so I am sending a request to fix it.

-#### Mode to execute only registered workflows
+#### Execute only registered workflows mode

-As API specifications for a mode to execute only registered workflows, please check [SwaggerUI - SAPPORO WES](https://suecharo.github.io/sapporo-swagger-ui/dist/).
+As API specifications for the execute only registered workflows mode, please check [SwaggerUI - SAPPORO WES](https://suecharo.github.io/sapporo-swagger-ui/dist/).

 Basically, it conforms to the standard WES API.
 The changes are as follows.

 - Executable workflows are returned by `GET /service-info` as `executable_workflows`.
-- Specify `workflow_name` instead of `workflow_url` with `POST /runs`.
+- Specify `workflow_name` instead of `workflow_url` in `POST /runs`.

-The following is an example of requesting `GET /service-info` in a mode to execute only registered workflows.
+The following is an example of requesting `GET /service-info` in the execute only registered workflows mode.

 ```json
 GET /service-info